pabloazurduy/notes/notes/dht11_ha.md

         home/sensor/humidity 25.00
         home/sensor/temperature 27.00
         ...

+    you can also open the service to be accessible on the local network using the following configuration

+        sudo nano /etc/mosquitto/mosquitto.conf

+    then adding the following lines at the end of the config file

+        listener 1883
+        allow_anonymous true

+    to setup a user/key follow the [tutorial][13]

 8. We should configure the sensor in the Home Assistant, to do that we add the [`MQQT` integration][14].
 We follow the instructions to add it and we use `localhost` as the address, and `1883` as the port (the default one)